Yarmouth–Lowestoft line: Passenger traffic

-As the Joint Committee had no rolling stock of its own, services between Yarmouth and Lowestoft or either and Beccles typically consisted of two coaches hauled by a small tank locomotive such as the M&GN 4-4-2Ts.
-The M&GN initially ran four daily services to and from Lowestoft, while the GER laid on three trains; the M&GN used Yarmouth Beach and the GER South Town.
+As the Joint Committee had no rolling stock of its own, services between Yarmouth and Lowestoft, or either and Beccles, typically consisted of two coaches hauled by a small tank locomotive such as the M&GN 4-4-2Ts.
+The M&GN initially ran four daily services to and from Lowestoft, while the GER laid on three trains; the M&GN used Yarmouth Beach and the GER used South Town.
 The GER services were withdrawn during the First World War.

-The M&GN also operated two holiday expresses: a morning service to Leicester and Birmingham and an afternoon one to Derby, Manchester and Liverpool.
-Neither called at Hopton-on-Sea or Corton stations.
+The M&GN also operated two holiday expresses: a morning service to Leicester and Birmingham, and an afternoon one to Derby, Manchester and Liverpool; neither called at Hopton-on-Sea or Corton stations.
 Consequently, although Gorleston-on-Sea and Gorleston North stations received around 10,000 passengers between them and Lowestoft Central around 25,000 passengers during the pre-First World War period, Hopton and Corton saw little traffic.
 In fact, Corton station had less than 10,000 passengers during 1911, which corresponded to less than half a passenger for each M&GN stopping service.
-There were no Sunday passenger services except during Summer, although a Stalham to Yarmouth service in October did run until 1905 for the benefit of daytrippers.
+There were no Sunday passenger services except during the summer, although a Stalham to Yarmouth service in October did run until 1905 for the benefit of daytrippers.
 Between January 1917 and July 1919, all GER services were withdrawn between Yarmouth South Town and Lowestoft Central as a First World War economy measure.